fatih/vim-go/README.md

 ## Install

-If you use pathogen, just clone it into your bundle directory:
+First of all, do not use it with other Go plugins.
+It already contains the official misc/vim.
+If you use pathogen, just clone it into your bundle
+directory:

 ```bash
 $ cd ~/.vim/bundle